 It aims to help young people improve their confidence, skills and strengths so they’re better prepared to cope with problems now and in the future.

-We work with young people for up to 8 sessions.
-We help them:
+We worked with young people for up to 8 sessions.
+We helped them:

 - talk about what they want to change in their life